 sard intaglio gold ring; Roman, c.
 50-150 CE

-The intaglio engravng depicts Aeneas leaving Troy carrying Anchises and leading Ascanius by the hand.
+The intaglio engravng depicts Aeneas leaving Troy carrying Anchises and leading Ascanius by

 London, British Museum.
 Credits: Barbara McManus, 2006